ellie-commons/jorts/README.md

 - [x] Squiggly mode
 - [x] Emoji button
-- [ ] Zoom: scroll to zoom
+- [ ] Zoom: ctrl+scroll to zoom
 - [ ] Detect local path to files and folders and open in file explorer
-- [ ] Do sometimes a backup of the stash
+- [x] Do sometimes a backup of the stash
+- [x] try loading backup if main is corrupted
-- [ ] More commandline options
+- [ ] More commandline options (reopen all, quit)
-- [ ] Highlight text
+- [ ] Highlight text in different colors?
+Like a highlighter
-- [ ] Add bold, italic, strikethrough...
+- [ ] Add bold, italic, strikethrough...?
-- [ ] Move widget definitions to blueprint files
+- [ ] Move widget definitions to blueprint files?

 New features may sneak themselves.
 Feel free to check [the project board](https://github.com/orgs/ellie-commons/projects/4)